Who is Responsible for Discipline on the Bus?

 The school bus driver has sometimes been referred to as the “silent teacher.”
 Because of the precious cargo transported by these drivers, great care is given to their qualifications, certification, training, and operational requirements.
 Drivers must pass physical and medical exams as prescribed by the state, a pre-employment prohibitive substance test, and a criminal records check.
 Drivers are also subject to random drug testing.

-- Ensure that their child is aware of, cooperates in, and obeys the rules on this form, as well as bus driver instructions.
+- Ensure that their child is aware of, cooperates in, and obeys the rules on the school Bus Registration Pamphlet, as well as bus driver instructions.

 - Crossing their child across streets where there are no crossing guards or traffic signals.